aandiron/architect/fulldraft-aandiron-architect.md

 The young man stood, and the architect put his hand on the back of of the young man's head and pushed his face down against the lightly stained hardwood of the mid-century desk.
 "Undo your pants and let them down."

 While the young designer did so, the architect dipped his fingers into a tub of thick greasy lube that had sat unnoticed near his keyboard.
-He spread it thick all along the length of the hard resinous model and up over the tip of the building.
+He spread it thickly all along the length of the hard resinous model and up over the tip of the building.
 "Take a deep breath!"
 And holding the ass cheeks wide, he shoved the model of his building up the designer's rear.
 "God fucking damn!
 The muscles of your legs!
 So fucking taught!
 And look at the definition of your ass!
 You must not be sitting at your desk enough.
 You must have time to work out!
 I guess I need to work you harder if you have all that free time to dedicate to shaping your body."

 "Yes sir!"